splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 You can use the OTel Collector with an upstream Operator in a Kubernetes environment to automatically instrument your NodeJS applications.

 .. note::
-   For a specific example of how a customer automatically instruments a NodeJS application, see :new-page:`https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/enable-operator-and-auto-instrumentation/otel-demo-nodejs.md`.
+   For a specific example of how a customer automatically instruments a Node.js application, see :new-page:`https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/enable-operator-and-auto-instrumentation/otel-demo-nodejs.md`.

 Requirements
 ================================================================